Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 run a particular application or provide you access to a particular library so that

-- different versions of a software package can be provided
+- different versions of a software package can be provided.
-- you can easily switch to different versions without having to explicitly specify different paths
+- you can easily switch to different versions without having to explicitly specify different paths.
-- you don't have to deal with dependent modules, they are loaded at the same time as the software
+- you don't have to deal with dependent modules, they are loaded at the same time as the software.

 Almost all compute clusters use software modules.
 Currently there are three competing implementations, so you may not be familiar with Lmod already.
 And